Deterra samples and information available during NAAG Eastern Region meeting

 Verde Technologies leaders will be meeting with attorneys general during the NAAG Eastern Region meeting.
 For more information during the meeting, please contact Shelli Lissick at firstname.lastname@example.org.

 About Verde Environmental Technologies, Inc.

 Minneapolis-based Verde Environmental Technologies, Inc., is a privately owned company committed to developing research-based, scientifically proven solutions to reduce drug abuse and misuse.
-Originally introduced as Medsaway, the new Deterra Drug Deactivation System is powered by patented MAT12 Molecular Adsorption Technology, which deactivates prescription drugs using proprietary activated carbon.
+Originally introduced as Medsaway, the new Deterra Drug Deactivation System is powered by proprietary MAT12 Molecular Adsorption Technology, which deactivates prescription drugs using proprietary activated carbon.
 The technology is highly effective in adsorbing and firmly binding pharmaceuticals, rendering them inactive and ineffective for misuse and safe for the environment.
 For more information, please visit www.DeterraSystem.com or follow @deterrasystem on Twitter.